Justin Vernon: Bon Iver

 Vernon came to international prominence with For Emma, Forever Ago, his first album as Bon Iver, which he recorded isolated in a northern Wisconsin cabin during the winter months of 2006 and 2007, while he was going through health and personal difficulties.
 The album was self-released by Vernon in July 2007 and after it received several positive reviews, including from Pitchfork, the album was rereleased in February 2008 and released internationally in May of that year.

 Bon Iver won Best New Artist and Best Alternative Album at the 2012 Grammy Awards, for their 2011 self-titled album.
 On September 25, 2012, Vernon walked away from Bon Iver temporarily, virtually putting an end to the band for the time being.
 When asked for reasoning, he replied, "[I'm] winding it down.
 I look at it like a faucet.
 I have to turn it off and walk away from it because so much of how that music comes together is subconscious or discovering.
 There's so much attention on the band, it can be distracting at times.
 I really feel the need to walk away from it while I still care about it.
 And then if I come back to it – if at all – I'll feel better about it and be renewed or something to do that."

+The band's third studio album, 22, A Million, was released on September 30, 2016, to critical acclaim.
+The album marked a major shift in Bon Iver's musical style, with prominent uses of electronic instrumentation and voice modulation, a contrast to Vernon's previous acoustic style.

-On August 9, 2019, Vernon released I, I, to critical acclaim.
+On August 9, 2019, Vernon released i,i, to critical acclaim.
 The band's fourth studio LP is vocal-heavy and features dozens of collaborators, emulating the message Vernon intended to send when working with Aaron Dessner in producing Big Red Machine.

+In October 2024, Vernon began releasing singles to preview a new LP called SABLE, fABLE, which was released on April 11, 2025.